rinriukato/rinirukato.github.io/index.md

+theme: jekyll-theme-slate
+title: Welcome to rinriukato's homepage!
+description: Ginger is being developed, please be patient.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/rinriukato/rinirukato.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.